ingoweiss/manyworlds/README.md

 ```
 ### Organizational Scenarios

 Scenarios which do not have any "thens" are considered "organizational" and are used only to group related scenarios.
 They will not appear as scenarios in the output feature file.
-However their name is used as a "breadcrumb" element in the names of their child scenarios (see "Bulk operations" in the example file).
+However their name is used as a "breadcrumb" element in the names of their child scenarios.
+The "Bulk operations" scenario in the above example is organizational.

 ### Using the ScenarioForest Class Directly